Multiple ways to use stitch markers!

 You have very simple plastic stitch markers but nowadays there are so many different stitch markers, you can hang everything on your stitch marker!
 For every crochet project you can buy a suitable stitch marker!
 If you love elephants, then you clasp a nice stitch marker with an elephant on every crochetwork!
 There are really so many nice stitch markers!

 But how useful are these stitch markers?
-I'll give you 8 ways you can use stitch markers.
+I started this blog with 8 ways you can use stitch markers, but in the meantime there are many more!

 1 Indicating the start of a Round